SoftUni-Internal/interactive-content/EN/01-Components-Basic-Idea/04-State.md

 In the constructor we pass our **props** and we initialize the **state**, which will be an empty string - `this.state = { value: "" };`.

-We have a `handleChange()` method that we bind to an event hadler "onChange".
+We have a `handleChange()` method that we bind to an event handler "onChange".

 If we do not use this line of code in the constructor: